Texas vs Penn State Players to Watch - Second Round

 Penn State's Last Game

-In its most recent game, Penn State topped Texas A&M on Thursday, 76-59.
-Its top scorer was Andrew Funk with 27 points.
+On Thursday, in its most recent game, Penn State defeated Texas A&M 76-59.
+With 27 points, Andrew Funk was its top scorer.

 |Name